-Students with Individualized Education Programs (IEPs) must be provided with the same opportunity to receive grades in relation to expectations for grade level standards;

-this is a civil right.
-Since students with disabilities are a heterogeneous group with various disabilities which impact learning, some may not achieve certain grade level standards without special services and supports.
+Students with Individualized Education Programs (IEPs) must be provided with the same opportunity to receive grades in relation to expectations for grade level standards; this is a civil right.
+Since special education students are a heterogeneous group with various disabilities which impact learning, some may not achieve certain grade level standards without special services and supports.